vmakeev/hass_tplink_easy_smart/README.md

 The component allows you to enable and disable each port.

+By default, adding these switches is disabled, but you can add them via [options](#advanced-options).

-There are several switches that are always present:
+There are several switches:
 * `switch.<integration_name>_port_<port_number>_enabled`

-_Note: these switches are not enabled by default.
-If you need to use this feature, please enable it manually.
-Don't use this feature if you don't know what you are doing._
+_Note: don't use this feature if you don't know what you are doing._